tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * Let students know that we realize that they have varying objectives and professional backgrounds.
 These differing experiences may fall into the following categories:

   * **Entry level (no experience):** This is an entry-level student who wants to break into the FinTech industry, with no relevant work experience.
-The work they complete in this class comprise the only skills that they can put on their resume to get a job in FinTech.
+The skills learned in this class comprise the only FinTech experience they can put on their resume to get a job in the field.
 They should use the entry-level/mid-level (no experience) template to either make a new resume, or to incorporate components into their previous resume that might be missing.

   * **Mid-level (no experience):** This is a mid-level student with no experience who has worked in an industry outside and unrelated to FinTech.
 They should use the entry-level/mid-level (no experience) template to either make a new resume, or incorporate components into their previous resume that might be missing.